 Nowadays CBD skincare is available in a myriad of forms from CBD Bath Bombs or CBD facemasks to CBD Patches.
-We even have CBD anti-aging cream and it’s no wonder as CBD lends itself to healthy skin.
+CBD even boasts some anti-aging properties so it’s no wonder as CBD lends itself to healthy skin.
 The reason for this is CBD is a potent anti-inflammatory and may help slow the effects of aging.

 To use CBD topically apply a small amount to the affected area and monitor how your skin responds.
 If no irritation occurs continue to use a few times per day on clean skin until you reach desired effect.
 If your goal is to relieve pain check out our CBD Muscle Balm.
-On the other hand if you are looking to soothe irritated skin check out our CBD Balm and Cream.
+On the other hand if you are looking to soothe irritated skin check out our CBD Balm.

 Features: Localised relief, lower bio-availability